Jet boats do not have an alternator but instead, use a stator.

 A solar charger works excellent if there are no power outlets to let you charge your battery.
 So if you have a lake or river home, this will be ideal.

-It also doesn’t hurt to get a portable 10-watt solar charger like this on Amazon (Amazon Link Ad) to keep in the boat at all times.
+It also doesn’t hurt to get a portable 10-watt solar charger like this on Amazon (ad) to keep in the boat at all times.
 When in the hot sun, it can help put back what the radio takes from the battery.
 It also works well when you’re not using the boat and want to keep the battery from dying.

 Don’t Worry Too Much